PoC-Yeh/InsertJobByPriority/README.md

 3. `execute()`: The actaul function of running the input task list in an order of task priorites.

 # Result
-When run runTaskByPriority.py, the result would be like the followings :
+The result of running `runTaskByPriority.py` would be like the followings :
 ```
 Tasks generated:
 [{'command': 'mnDO_0', 'priority': 2},